antevens/boatcontrol/README.md

 For examples of how to use Node Red to control this board see
-    {INSERT_NODE_RED_REPO_HERE}
+    {INSERT_NODE_RED_LINK_HERE}
+    {INSERT_NODE_RED_DEMO_HERE}

 Feel free to modify this to suit your own needs or have it made as it's currently configured.
-Be careful when upgrading fuses to not exceed the current/thermal capacity of the board, and note that upgrading circuits may require also upgrading current sensors.
+Be careful when upgrading circuit breakers to not exceed the current/thermal capacity of the board, and note that upgrading circuits may require also upgrading current sensors if they are installed.

 # Key features
-* Almost all components are through-hole for field maintenance on moving platforms and secure attachment for vibration and G loads.
+* All components are through-hole for field maintenance on moving platforms and secure attachment for vibration and G loads.
 * All relays can be controlled from either the RPi or using analog control signals via RJ45/CAT5/6 connectors/cables.
 * All relays are latching dual coil with individual control circuits.
 * All analog input channels have pulse generators for the relays to protect them from overheating.